spectralliaisons/adventuremap/README.md

 <sup>1</sup> Available as rake tasks (run ```rake -T``` to see a list of commands).
 Always remember to never commit your AWS secret keys, you silly goose!
 E.g. to just push media files for a directory named Somewhere in `gps/s3/Somewhere`, run: `rake push:media place=Somewhere`

+## Debugging

+Add `?clear=true` to the url to load from scratch. `window.gps.state` retains information across page loads like the Google Map (so that layers for multiple places are added all onto the same map) and what places we've already loaded.
+For debugging purposes, it can be useful to ignore any previous loads and test page loading when you know you have to load all info for a place.

 TODO:
 - [ ] Use MapBox instead of Google Maps?
 GeoJSON will need to be used instead of kml, but [caltopo](https://caltopo.com/m/A912) can export this.
 Or [convert them](https://mapbox.github.io/togeojson/).